-(a) Power of Commissioner. — Subject to the limitation contained in this section and in addition to the powers which the Commissioner has under Chapter 3 of this title relating to the examination of insurers, the Commissioner shall also have the power to order any insurer registered under § 5004 of this title to produce such records, books or other information papers in the possession of the insurer or its affiliates as are reasonably necessary to ascertain the financial condition of such insurer or to determine compliance with this chapter.
+(a) Power of Commissioner. — Subject to the limitation contained in this section and in addition to the powers which the Commissioner has under Chapter 3 of this title relating to the examination of insurers, the Commissioner shall have the power to order any insurer registered under § 5004 of this title and its affiliates to produce such records, books or other information papers in the possession of the insurer or its affiliates as are reasonably necessary to ascertain the financial condition of such insurer, including the enterprise risk to the insurer by the ultimate controlling party, or by any entity or combination of entities within the insurance holding company system, or by the insurance holding company system on a consolidated basis, or to determine compliance with this chapter.
 In the event such insurer fails to comply with such order, the Commissioner shall have the power to examine such affiliates to obtain such information.

 § 5007 Confidential treatment.

-All information, documents and copies thereof obtained by or disclosed to the Commissioner or any other person in the course of an examination or investigation made pursuant to § 5006 of this title and all information reported pursuant to §§ 5004 and 5005 of this title, shall be given confidential treatment, shall not be subject to subpoena and shall not be made public by the Commissioner, the National Association of Insurance Commissioners, or any other person, except to insurance departments of other states, without the prior written consent of the insurer to which it pertains unless the Commissioner, after giving the insurer and its affiliates who would be affected thereby notice and opportunity to be heard, determines that the interest of policyholders, shareholders or the public will be served by the publication thereof, in which event the Commissioner may publish all or any part thereof in such manner as the Commissioner may deem appropriate.
+(a) Documents, materials or other information in the possession or control of the Department that are obtained by or disclosed to the Commissioner or any other person in the course of an examination or investigation made pursuant to § 5006 and all information reported pursuant to §§ 5003(a), (b)(12) and (13), 5004, and 5005 shall be confidential by law; shall not be subject subpoena, shall not be subject to this State's Freedom of Information Act laws (Chapter 100 of Title 29), and shall not be subject to discovery or admissible in evidence in any private civil action.
+However, the Commissioner is authorized to use the documents, materials or other information in the furtherance of any regulatory or legal action brought as a part of the Commissioner's official duties.
+The Commissioner shall not otherwise make the documents, materials or other information public without the prior written consent of the insurer to which it pertains unless the Commissioner, after giving the insurer and its affiliates who would be affected thereby, notice and opportunity to be heard, determines that the interest of policyholders, shareholders or the public will be served by the publication thereof, in which event the Commissioner may publish all or any part in such manner as may be deemed appropriate.

 § 5008 Rules and regulations.